 Although Lena Kenin was a secular thinker who did not involve herself with synagogue life, her husband served a term as president of the B’nai B’rith Lodge and was affiliated with Temple Beth Israel in Portland.
 He died in 1954.

 By all accounts, Lena Kenin’s intelligence and compassion were legendary.
-When she died in Portland on March 24, 1968, at age seventy, she had distinguished herself in two separate fields of medicine: obstetrics and gynecology and psychiatry.
+When she died in Portland on March 24, 1968, at age seventy, she had distinguished herself in three fields of medicine: obstetrics, gynecology, and psychiatry.